 A Prepaid service is effectively a “foreign” Credit Card, but because it requires the funds to be “prepaid”, it acts more like a Debit Card which is an advantage to those at risk from borrowing more than they can afford!
 Amongst the more popular in Europe are ecoPayz and Entropay and the netSpend Card may also provide a good alternative.
 The netSpend and Entropay Cards are affiliated to VISA.
 When you sign up, you are issued a VISA card by Entropay which you can top up from your own bank checking account or via Internet banking.
 The difference between a Prepaid Card and your bank’s Credit or Debit Card is that Entropay VISA’s have fewer restrictions for online usage in countries where online gambling is illegal or discouraged.
 You are in effect acquiring a VISA card from a foreign country where online gambling is legal.
 So if you live in a country where Credit Card providers disallow online gambling with a Credit Card, like in the US, this could be an ideal solution.

-How to withdrawal your money
+How to withdraw your money

 The cashier is the place where you also make withdrawals.
 With very few exceptions, each online casino has a standard banking system which is provided to them by the provider of the software.
 Thus you will find similarities between all online casinos on each software platform.